IRSAAtUMn/RWorkshop18/docs/08-git.md

 since Linus Torvalds wrote git to be the VCS for the kernel), android (as in phones), Python, Go, Ruby on Rails, Gnome, Qt, KDE, X, Perl, Vim, and GNU Emacs.

 Some aren't.
 R is still on Subversion.
-Firefox is on Mercurial.
+Firefox is still on Mercurial.

 ## Git